Posted on: March 16, 2017

 It’s getting crowded in the trophy case.

-The long-standing friendship between the School of Trades and Technology and the Canadian Home Builders’ Association Central Interior (CHBA CI) has led to another golden statue that can be proudly put on display.
+The long-standing friendship between the School of Trades and Technology and the Canadian Home Builders’ Association Central Interior (CHBA CI) has led to another golden statue for the display case in the main lobby of the Trades and Technology Centre.

 The two friends received the 2016 Best Public-Private Partnership award at the CHBA British Columbia Georgie Awards in Vancouver on March 11, making it the fifth Georgie the two have teamed up to win, along with numerous Tommie and Keystone awards.